freedomofpress/securedrop-docs/docs/https_source_interface.rst

 involves:

 1. Generating an HTTPS keypair and CSR via ``openssl``.
 2. Submitting the CSR to DigiCert.
+(This CSR demonstrates control over the private key used for HTTPS.)
 3. Scheduling a phone call and verifying your relationship to the organization.
 4. Generating another CSR, using a custom tool, leveraging the Onion service private key.
 5. Submitting the second CSR to DigiCert.
+(This CSR demonstrates control over the private key for the onion service.)
 6. Downloading the certificate from the DigiCert panel.
 7. Installing the cert on the SecureDrop Application Server, via ``securedrop-admin``.